When to Travel to Mexico for the Best Possible Trip

 • Best months: May–June, August–September

 When the summer rolls around in Mexico’s resort towns, the crowds tend to leave.
-A by-product of this is that hotels, resorts, Airbnbs, and restaurants will typically lower their prices; if you are willing to put up with the risk of stormy weather, high humidity, and the occasional hurricane threat, then August and September will reward with rock-bottom prices and more privacy.
+A by-product of this is that hotels, resorts, Airbnbs, and restaurants will typically lower their prices.
+If you are willing to put up with the risk of stormy weather, high humidity, and the occasional hurricane threat, then August and September will reward you with rock-bottom prices and more privacy.

-That said, another tip is to head to Mexico just after the New Year.
-For about two weeks following January 4, the crowds tend to lessen at hotels and resorts as holiday travelers head back home.
+Mexico can be a great place to visit during the holiday season if you time it right.
+For about two weeks following the new year, the crowds tend to lessen at hotels and resorts as holiday travelers head home.

 Mexican flags of different sizes for sale along a street